WyldePointer/dwrap/README.md

 infrastructure, we can increase the overall productivity of our cloud(s).
 <br />

-Personally I believe that the HTTP(s) is a good candidate that actually worked for a long time.(Besides the early cryptography extensions such as SSL)
+Personally I believe that the HTTP(s) is a good candidate which has actually worked for a long time.(Besides the early cryptography extensions such as SSL)
 <br />